timrogers/litra/README.md

 With this driver, you can:

-* Turn your light on and off
+- Turn your light on and off
+- Get the current power state of your light
-* Set the brightness of your light
+- Set and get the brightness of your light
-* Set the temperature of your light
+- Set and get the temperature of your light

 ## Compatibility

-This library is only tested on macOS Monterey (12.5).
+This library is only tested on macOS Monterey (12.5) and Windows 11.
 It's powered by [`node-hid`](https://github.com/node-hid/node-hid), which is compatible with other macOS versions, Windows and Linux, so it would be expected to work there too, but your milage may vary 🙏

 ## Using as a command line tool